Court Document Retrieval · All 50 States

 Court records retrieval, done the right way

-Document retrieval sounds simple until you actually need a sealed exhibit from a rural county clerk's office on a four-day deadline.
-We handle the chasing, the clerk relationships, the certification paperwork, and the secure delivery — so you receive a complete, verified set of records ready for the next step in your matter.
+Retrieval sounds simple until you need a specific exhibit from a rural county clerk's office on a four-day deadline.
+We handle the chasing, the clerk's process, the certification paperwork, and secure delivery — so you get a complete, verified set ready for the next step.

 Every court has its own retrieval workflow.
-Some courts publish dockets to public terminals only; some require in-person inspection of the file; some accept email requests; some demand mailed-in fee tender with a self-addressed envelope.
-We know which one yours is — and if we don't, we find out before quoting.
+Some publish dockets to public terminals only; some require in-person inspection of the file; some accept email requests; some want mailed-in fee tender.
+We know which one yours is — and when we don't, we find out before quoting.

 Standard retrievals typically complete in three to five business days.
-Rush handling can usually compress that to one to two business days, and same-day pickup is feasible at many courts when intake comes in early enough to dispatch.
-Certified copies generally add a small amount of clerk processing time on top of base retrieval.
+Rush handling usually compresses that to one to two, and same-day pickup is feasible at many courts when intake arrives early enough to dispatch.
+Certified copies add a little clerk processing time on top of base retrieval.

-Court-assessed fees — the per-page copy fees and certification fees that the clerk charges — are always passed through at cost.
-We disclose them at intake based on the document type and quantity expected, and we don't move forward until you've authorized any fees that exceed the original quote.
+Court-assessed fees — the per-page copy and certification fees the clerk charges — are always passed through at cost.
+We disclose them at intake based on document type and quantity, and we don't exceed the original quote without your authorization.

 Case Dockets